Home » Garden » The Secret to Keeping Fresh Cut Hydrangeas from Drooping

 How to Keep Fresh Cut Hydrangeas from Wilting

-There are two easy methods to keep cut hydrangeas from wilting.
-And minimal supplies are required.
+Whether you cut hydrangeas from your flower garden or pick them up from the grocery store, there are two easy methods to keep cut hydrangeas from wilting.
+And the best part?
+Minimal supplies are required.

 • Pruners